Dylan McDuffie: 2021

 McDuffie entered his redshirt junior season as the backup to Marks.
-However, after outperforming Marks in the early portion of the season, McDuffie took over Buffalo’s starting running back role en route to a 1,000-yard and 11-touchdown season that earned him all-conference honors and garnered national attention.
+However, after outperforming Marks in the early portion of the season, McDuffie took over Buffalo's starting running back role en route to a 1,000-yard and 11-touchdown season that earned him all-conference honors and garnered national attention.

-He was named the MAC Offensive Player of the Week after his 143-yard, one-touchdown performance in Buffalo’s Week 7 win over Ohio.
-Two weeks later, in Buffalo’s game against Bowling Green, he ran for 166 yards on 34 carries, both career-highs, and two touchdowns, tying his career-high.
+He was named the MAC Offensive Player of the Week after his 143-yard, one-touchdown performance in Buffalo's Week 7 win over Ohio.
+Two weeks later, in Buffalo's game against Bowling Green, he ran for 166 yards on 34 carries, both career-highs, and two touchdowns, tying his career-high.
 On November 23, he eclipsed the 1,000-yard rushing mark on the season after rushing for 67 yards against Ball State.

-He finished the 2021 season as the Bulls’ leading rusher with 206 carries, 1,049 rushing yards, 123 receiving yards, 11 rushing touchdowns, and one receiving touchdown.
+He finished the 2021 season as the Bulls' leading rusher with 206 carries, 1,049 rushing yards, 123 receiving yards, 11 rushing touchdowns, and one receiving touchdown.
 With four 100-yard rushing games in 2021, he joined his uncle, Chris McDuffie, as one of only 23 Bulls players to record a 100-yard rushing game in program history since 1999.
 He ranked fourth in the MAC and 43rd in the nation in rushing yards, as well as sixth (tied) in the MAC and 46th (tied) in the nation in rushing touchdowns.
 He was named to the 2021 All-MAC Second Team by Pro Football Network (PFN) and All-MAC Third Team by both the MAC Coaches and Pro Football Focus.

-Following the 2021 season, McDuffie entered the transfer portal, becoming the “second high-profile player” (joining quarterback Kyle Vantrease) from Buffalo to enter the portal.
-However, on January 31, 2022, after considering offers from California, Oregon, and Oklahoma, he withdrew his name from the transfer portal, and will return to Buffalo for his redshirt senior 2022 season as the team’s starting running back.
+Following the 2021 season, McDuffie entered the transfer portal, becoming the "second high-profile player" (joining quarterback Kyle Vantrease) from Buffalo to enter the portal.
+However, on January 31, 2022, after considering offers from California, Oregon, and Oklahoma, he withdrew his name from the transfer portal, and will return to Buffalo for his redshirt senior 2022 season as the team's starting running back.

+2022

+In 2022, McDuffie transferred to Georgia Tech.
+In week 2 against Western Carolina he carried the ball for a season high eight carries for 25 yards and a touchdown.
+McDuffie ended the season with 45 rushing yards on 22 carries.